jerrymarino/iCompleteMe/README.md

 When this option is set to `1`, iCM will show the completion menu even when typing inside strings.

-Note that this is turned on by default so that you can use the filename completion inside strings.
-This is very useful for instance in C-family files where typing `#include "` will trigger the start of filename completion.
-If you turn off this option, you will turn off filename completion in such situations as well.

 Default: `1`

 ```viml